For centuries Herbs and Spices have been an integral part of many of the world's great cuisines. Today

 once fought.
 At one time only kings and other wealthy people could afford

 such a delicacy as cinnamon.
 Today all supermarkets and most small grocery

-stores have well-stocked spice shelves offering a wonderful selection of
+stores have well-stocked spice shelves offering a wonderful selection of herbs and spices.

 It is hard to imagine what cooking would be like without the unique flavors